jakubzahumensky/microscopy_analysis/processing in R/microscopy_analysis_data_processing.md

 }
 ```

-### Inform the user that the processing has finished and all available smmary tables, graphs, and statistical analyses have been performed.
+### Inform the user that the processing has finished and all available summary tables, graphs, and statistical analyses have been performed.

 ``` r
 dlg_message(